-- 1. A student must be given the opportunity to present information on his/her own behalf prior to suspension.
-The suspension shall be reported immediately to the parents or guardians of each suspended student, and the Board of Education through the Superintendent of Schools and the Director of School Support.
+A student must be given the opportunity to present information on his/her own behalf prior to suspension.
+The suspension shall be reported immediately to the parents or guardians of each suspended student., The suspensions will be reported monthly toand the Board of Education through the Superintendent of Schools and the Executive Director of School Support.
 The report to the parents shall be made by letter through the U.S. Mail or by personal delivery.
 A copy of this letter will be sufficient notification to all others.
-If the situation is such that the physical well-being of the student, other individuals or the property of the school district are in jeopardy, then the student may be suspended immediately and given an opportunity to present information on his/ her behalf within 24 hours. - 2.
-The suspension letter shall give a full statement of the reasons for the suspension and notice to the parents or guardians of their right to review.
-The procedure for review, if requested, shall be as follows:
+If the situation is such that the physical well-being of the student, other individuals or the property of the school district are in jeopardy, then the student may be suspended immediately and given an opportunity to present information on his/ her behalf within 24 hours.

-- a.
+- 2. The suspension letter shall give a full statement of the reasons for the suspension and notice to the parents or guardians of their right to review.
+The procedure for review, if requested, shall be as follows: - a.
 Parent(s)/guardian(s) have the right to have the suspension reviewed by the School Board or a hearing officer appointed on the Board's behalf.
 To schedule a Board hearing, please send a written request within ten (10) calendar days to Jason Wind, Director of School Support, 1900 W Monroe Street, Springfield, IL, 62704. - b.
 The parent or guardian requesting the review shall appear and discuss the suspension with the hearing officer appointed by the Board. - c.
 Thereafter, the hearing officer shall report to the Board or its designee, by written summary, the evidence heard at the meeting. - 3.
 Re-entry should occur only after a parental conference involving appropriate school personnel.
 Further continuance of school is contingent upon the conduct of the student being consistent with that which is expected of appropriate school conduct and citizenship. - 4.
 If the actions of the student present a serious or continued breach of discipline, a report shall be made to the District's Student Review Committee.
-This committee shall review the history of the student's behavior and make appropriate recommendations to the building principal or Superintendent for an education program. - 5.
+This committee could consist of but is not limited to building principals, psychologists, social workers, and District level support staff, shall review the history of the student's behavior and make appropriate recommendations to the building principal or Superintendent for an education program. - 5.
 When a student is suspended from school, that student is prohibited from entering onto any school property, adjacent school property, or attending any school- sponsored event whether on or off school property.